pik-piam/edgeTransport/README.md

 To cite package **edgeTransport** in publications use:

 Dirnaichner A, Rottoli M, Hoppe J (2024). _edgeTransport: Prepare EDGE Transport Data for the REMIND model_.
-R package version 1.5.5, <URL: https://github.com/pik-piam/edgeTransport>.
+R package version 1.5.5, <https://github.com/pik-piam/edgeTransport>.

 A BibTeX entry for LaTeX users is